cs130-w22/Group-B1/backend/docs/api.md

 }
 ```

-Notice that all of these endpoints are returning roommate _profiles_.
+Notice that this endpoint is returning roommate _profiles_.
 (Usernames and passwords are not included.)

 ### Create a roommate